2002 Masters Tournament

 The 2002 Masters Tournament was the 66th Masters Tournament, held April 11–14 at Augusta National Golf Club.
 Tiger Woods won his third Masters, and second consecutive, with a score of 276 (−12), three strokes ahead of runner-up Retief Goosen.
 The course was lengthened by 285 yd over the previous year.
 It was only the third successful defense of a Masters title, previously accomplished in 1966 by Jack Nicklaus and 1990 by Nick Faldo.
+Rory McIlroy became the fourth person to do this in 2026.